opensheetmusicdisplay/opensheetmusicdisplay/README.md

 Try the [Public Demo](https://opensheetmusicdisplay.github.io/demo/) to see what OSMD can do.<br>
 [Learn more about the demo](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/wiki/Exploring-the-Demo) and OSMD in [the OSMD Wiki](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/wiki).

-Developers can also build a [local development demo (see Wiki)](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/wiki/Debugging-(VSCode)):
+Developers can also run a [local development demo (see Wiki)](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/wiki/Debugging-(VSCode)):

 <img width="400" alt="Local OSMD Developer Demo" src="https://user-images.githubusercontent.com/33069673/106189263-5695f400-61a8-11eb-901f-aafc853af497.png">